Home

 The student will demonstrate an understanding of the principles of Earth Literacy and the basic components of a cosmology by:

-• describing the basic principles of Earth Literacy
+• defining and exploring the basic principles of Earth Literacy

 • comparing and contrasting the principles of Earth Literacy with the prevailing scientific views on origins of the universe and operations of natural systems